The Darkhold: Explained

 Open the Book of the Damned, if you dare...

-Billions of years ago, the Elder God Chthon transcribed his most repugnant and terrifying spells on indestructible parchment—these scrolls were later brought together in the volume that would become known as the Darkhold.
+Billions of years ago, the Elder God Chthon transcribed all of the dark magical knowledge of the time—the most repugnant and terrifying spells imaginable—on indestructible parchment.
+These scrolls were later brought together in the volume that would become known as the Darkhold.
 Other spell books, like the Necronomicon, took inspiration from it.
 Chthon left the book on Earth so that it could serve as a conduit for him to exercise his influence over the realm.

 In the following centuries, the book was passed through the hands of sages, priests, and scholars.
 By the Middle Ages, Mephisto was using it to imprison a demon named Darklove.